mychan24/restinginpca/jc/MuSu__NA,_c,_NA_.md

 MuSu\_(NA, c, NA)
 ================

 > This is an SVD with centered columns.

 ##### Data:

-###### The data are from the morning scan club (MSC) resting-state data where each of the 10 participants were scanned 10 times.
+The data are from the morning scan club (MSC) resting-state data where the 2 participants (i.e., subjects 1 and 8 from the original study) were each scanned 10 times.
 The data that are analyzed here are the z-transformed coefficients of correlation between regions.
 These regions can be categorized into 12 networks:

 | Comm |         Community         | CommLabel.short |
 | :--: | :-----------------------: | :-------------: |